codefordenver/owlet-ui/README.md

 #### Dirac REPL Caveat

-When you evaluate an expression in the Dirac ClojureScript REPL, the result will be shown after the `=>` in the terminal or Cursive REPL window as expected.
+When you evaluate an expression in the Dirac ClojureScript REPL, the result will be shown after `=>` in the terminal or Cursive REPL window, as expected.
 However, side effects like printed output or exception stack traces will be shown _only in the Dirac DevTools console_.
-This can be confusing, especially if you've inserted a print statement and you see nothing, or you don't realize something broke, since you don't see an exception!
+This can be confusing, especially if you've inserted a print statement and you see nothing, or you don't realize something broke because you don't see an exception!
 You need to look in the Dirac DevTools console.
 The console will mirror the expression you entered, its result, _and_ any printed side effects.
 So just keep Chrome Canary nearby and the Dirac DevTools window handy.

 ## Run tests